-Crushing It: COVID-19 Is 'Biggest Accelerant Twilio Could Have Asked For'
+Crushing It: COVID-19 Is The 'Biggest Accelerant Twilio Could Have Asked For'

 Therefore, I employ a technique that uses a scatter plot to determine relative valuation for the stock of interest versus the remaining 152 stocks in my digital transformation stock universe.
 The Y-axis represents the enterprise value/forward sales, while the X-axis is the estimated forward Y-o-Y sales growth.

-The plot below illustrates how Twilio stacks up against the other stocks on a relative basis based on forward sales multiple.
+The plot below illustrates how Twilio stacks up against the other stocks on a relative basis based on a forward sales multiple.

 (Source: Portfolio123/private software)